 Disaster preparedness: The Philippines is prone to typhoons, earthquakes, and volcanic eruptions.
 From May to December, as many as 20-25 typhoons may affect the Philippines, and heavy rains and flash floods often occur.
 Flooding can cause landslides and road delays and cut off bridges and roadways.
 Typhoons in the vicinity of the Philippines can interrupt air and sea links within the country and region.
-Updated information on typhoons is available at the Philippine Atmospheric, Geophysical and Astronomical Services website.
-Volcanic activity is frequent, and the Philippine Institute of Volcanology and Seismology (PHIVOLCS) are currently monitoring three active volcanos for signs of an eruption.
-The most active is the Mayon Volcano located in Albay province, but the Taal volcano in Batangas province and the Kanlaon Volcano in Negros Occidental province are also active.
+Updated information on typhoons is available at the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) website.
+Volcanic activity is frequent, and the Philippine Institute of Volcanology and Seismology (PHIVOLCS) is currently monitoring four active volcanos for signs of an eruption.
+The most active is the Mayon Volcano located in Albay Province, but the Taal volcano in Batangas Province, the Bulusan volcano located in Sorsogon Province and the Kanlaon Volcano in Negros Occidental Province are also active.
 Visitors to the volcanos must exercise extreme caution as eruptions may occur without warning.
 Additionally, earthquakes occur regularly throughout the country.
-Please see the most recent information at the Philippine Institute of Volcanology and Seismology website.
+For the most recent information on volcanic activity please visit the PHIVOLCS website.

-General information about natural disaster preparedness is available from the Philippines National Disaster Risk Reduction and Management Council and from the U.S. Federal Emergency Management Agency.
+General information about natural disaster preparedness is available from the Philippines National Disaster Risk Reduction and Management Council (NDRRMC) and from the U.S. Federal Emergency Management Agency (FEMA).
 In the event of an emergency, if it is impossible to communicate with the Embassy by telephone, please check the local news and the Embassy's Facebook page for U.S. citizen information and Embassy opening/closing information.

 Customs: Philippine customs authorities enforce strict regulations concerning temporary importation into or export from the Philippines of items such as currency and firearms.
 The transport of ammunition is illegal, and Philippine officials have arrested U.S. citizens for having even a small number of bullets or ammunition casings or shells in their luggage.
 Even items that look like bullets or weapons may cause delays.
 It is advisable to contact the Embassy of the Philippines in Washington, D.C., or one of the Philippine consulates in the United States (Chicago, Honolulu, Los Angeles, New York and San Francisco) for specific information regarding customs requirements, including importation of agricultural and pharmaceutical items.
 Counterfeit and pirated goods are widely available in the Philippines; transactions involving such products are illegal and bringing them back to the United States may result in forfeitures and/or fines.